sumithkumar07/kairo/README.md

 ### Post-Deployment: Configure the Scheduler (Optional)

-If you use the `schedule` node, you must set up an external service to trigger it.
+If you use the `schedule` node to run workflows automatically, you must set up an external service to trigger it.

 1. Use a service like **Vercel Cron Jobs**, **Google Cloud Scheduler**, or a free service like **EasyCron**.
-2. Create a job that runs at your desired frequency (e.g., every 5 minutes).
+2. Create a job that runs at your desired frequency (e.g., every minute or every 5 minutes).
 3. The job must send a `POST` request to: `YOUR_DEPLOYED_URL/api/scheduler/run`
 4. The request **MUST** include the following header: `Authorization: Bearer YOUR_SCHEDULER_SECRET_KEY` (using the key you set in your environment variables).